nathan-wick/wick-apps-backend/README.md

 ### Release Updated Version

-1. Commit and push changes
+1. Commit all changes
 2. Create a version bump commit by running: `npm version patch`, `npm version minor`, or `npm version major`
+3. Push all changes to remote
-3. If you haven't already logged into npm, run: `npm login`
+4. If you haven't already logged into npm, run: `npm login`
-4. Start the publish script by running: `npm run publish`
+5. Start the publish script by running: `npm run publish`